DIY: Felt Christmas Tree

 If you've ever played with Fuzzy Felt, you'll know that felt sticks to itself.
 All you have to do is place your felt baubles on the tree and they will stay in place.
 They can then be removed, played with and rearranged as often as you and your child(ren) like.

-I didn't actually think Matilda would interact with this much - she's a bit young to "decorate" the tree.
+I didn't actually think MM would interact with this much - she's a bit young to "decorate" the tree.